ducktrA/CarND-Capstone/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).
 This repo is the place to work together.

+### Team Members of "Get Me Home" Team
+Istvan Marton		marton_i@hotmail.com
+Christian Grant		tcpip001@gmail.com
+Alessandro Gulli	alessandrogulli87@alice.it
+Oliver Witt 		oliver.witt@witt-or.de
+Adolf Hohl			adolf.hohl@gmail.com (team initiator)

 ### Approach
 We started off with getting the base setup.
 First goal is a moveing vehicle.
 The waypoint updater does its job and drive by wire as well.
-To accelerate development certain ros launch scripts were changed to have a respawn="true" tag.
-So we can kill the process and it gets reloaded by roslaunch instead of full shutdown/launch.

 ### Rough Work Plan
 Base to work in parallel is the ego vehicle going around the track.
-From there we currently see a few task: smoothing the path and controllers, collect learning data for traffic light, train traffic light ahead detection, train traffic light recognition using either SVM or a NN.
+From there we currently seen a few tasks: smoothing the path and controllers, collect learning data for traffic light, train traffic light ahead detection, train traffic light recognition using either SVM or a NN.

+SVM/Hog would have solved traffic light localization and also detection.
+Detection performance was ok but not exciting.
+An implementation using opencv library would have been a good starting base.
+We tried a simple FCN approch to localize the traffic lights.
+That worked surprisingly good.
+However experiments with SSD have shown that their output is much more precise.
+The approach we sticked with was to use an SSD for the TL bounding box, but to detect the lights manually using HSV color spaces.
+This gits a good control about the distance between the classes as the balance of colored pixels expresses this.
+Independent of this approach we cropped and zoomed to the traffic light responsible for the specific lane.
+A time synchronization of the location information led to pretty smooth crops.
+Both approaches are used at the end to cross-validate.

 ### Native Installation